 Only fifteen percent can we claim and call, “I.”

-We, a kitchen sink casserole:
+We, a leftover casserole: they

-we've cleaned out the fridge and
+cleaned out the fridge and

-have assembled a delicious meal.
+assembled a delicious meal.

 How many times have I